usnistgov/spectrumdb/README.rst

 - Mongodb 3.3 (see mongodb.org), Install the MongoDB service by starting mongod.exe with the --install option.
-To use an alternate dbpath, specify the path in the configuration file (e.g. C:\mongodb\mongod.cfg) or on the command line with the --dbpath option.
+To use an alternate dbpath, specify the path in the configuration file (e.g., C:/mongodb/mongod.cfg) or on the command line with the --dbpath option.
 You can put the database in any directory on the filesystem.